rev1995/kubernetes_playground/README.md

 ## Kubernetes local development environment with Vagrant and Kubeadm.

 This documentation guides you in setting up K8s cluster with one master node and n worker nodes.
-We can add more master and worker nodes.

 >This setup will provison Practice Environemnt for CKA/CKAD and CKS Exams.
  This setup should not be viewed as production ready.